DPM1997/TFGMecanography/TO DO LIST.md

 Add a feedback in the keyboard when a key is pressed

 ## Low Priority
-Delete the examples scenes of UI, located in *TextMesh Pro* Unity Start desining the UI
-    -Desing a Menu for the sound and to reset the level -Desing Main Manu

 Make a first tutorial Level

 # DONE LIST